 Chris Shank and Orion Reed’s Folk Canvas

-Let’s take a quick dip into a major driver behind many of the projects above: app-free computing…
+Let’s take a quick dip into this major driver behind these projects…

 App-free computing